matteomenapace/making-bots-that-make-art/misc.md

 Aesthetics: Lots of bots focus on quantity over quality (to some degree).
 There’s an element of serendipity to following bots and discovering tweets.
 For (some) Twitterbots, the volume of tweets and scarcity of truly surprising and great tweets are aesthetics (eg: @everyword).

-For Computational Creativity, the ratio of good tweets to all tweets is more important.
-We call this ratio the curation coefficient
+For *Computational Creativity* the ratio of good tweets to all tweets is more important.
+We call this ratio the *curation coefficient*

 > Most bots play dice

+-->